 - Replace a lost or damaged certificate

 If you don’t know whether you need an operator’s certificate, please contact the Permission Application Centre on 131 757 or by email at firstname.lastname@example.org.

 If you’re a foreign operator, you can find information on applications and requirements needed for foreign aircraft operations on our international operations page.

 Learn the national standard procedure for processing an AOC application including its related permissions by reading through the process manual.

 You can find more information about how to apply for your air operator’s certificate by reading the handbooks listed below:

-- AOC Handbook Volume 5 - International Operations
+- AOC handbook volume 5 — International operations (Foreign air transport operators)

 You can find a list of forms that you’ll need for your application on our air operator's certificate forms page.

 The following documents will help you understand how to comply with the regulations.